corecoding/4U2SEE/README.md

-# 4U2SEE LED Sign Ethernet Protocol Update Script
 Change contents of a 4U2SEE sign over network.
+Script works best in a cron job.
+Protocol document included for reference.